When Someone Acts Entitled: How to Respond Without Losing Yourself

 Instead of asking, “Why are they so entitled?”
 I ask, “What’s happening in me right now?”

 Because if I’m honest, the moment I label someone as entitled, I usually feel some combination of anger, fear, and helplessness.
-Those are real feelings, and they need tending—not judging.
+Those are real feelings.
+They need tending—not judging.

 The Truth About Emotional Response